Grid Controller of India Limited: Regional Load Despatch Centers (RLDCs) and the State Transmission Systems under them

-Each RLDC maintains their own dedicated website where scheduling and despatch of power within their respective control areas are handled round the clock.
+Each RLDC maintains its own dedicated website where scheduling and despatch of power within its respective control areas are handled round the clock.

 POWERGRID transmission network failure

-The Northern Region Grid, which provides power to 9 states in Northern India including Delhi, experienced a widespread outage due to a grid disturbance that occurred at about 2.35 a.m on 30 July 2012.
+The Northern Region Grid, which provides power to 9 states in Northern India, including Delhi, experienced a widespread outage due to a grid disturbance that occurred at about 2.35 a.m on 30 July 2012.

-Restoration work started immediately under the direction of CEO, POSOCO and POWERGRID's chairman & managing director.
-A team of engineers tried to find out a way for restoring the normal supply of power immediately, so that Railways, Metro, Airports and other power users deemed essential could get immediate restoration of electricity.
-With the coordinated efforts of the whole team of engineers and constituent state utilities, power supply to the essential services and other essential loads in northern India was restored by about 8.00 a.m. and about 60% of load of the Northern Region was restored by 11:00 am.
+Restoration work started immediately under the direction of the then CEO, POSOCO, and POWERGRID's chairman & managing director.
+A team of engineers tried to find a way to restore the normal supply of power immediately, so that Railways, Metro, Airports, and other power users deemed essential could get immediate restoration of electricity.
+With the coordinated efforts of the whole team of engineers and constituent state utilities, power supply to the essential services and other essential loads in northern India was restored by about 8.00 a.m., and about 60% of the load of the Northern Region was restored by 11:00 am.
 This was possible by gearing up the power supply from hydroelectric sources and also extending power from the Eastern and Western regions for start-up supply for thermal generating units of the Northern Region.
-Thus the associated problems for want of power supply could be partially overcome by this time.
-Later, power supply was restored progressively and by 12:30 p.m. power was extended to most of the cities and towns through POWERGRID sub-stations.
+Thus, the associated problems for want of power supply could be partially overcome by this time.
+Later, power supply was restored progressively, and by 12:30 p.m. power was extended to most of the cities and towns through POWERGRID sub-stations.
 The Northern Grid was brought back to normalcy to meet the demand of about 30 GW at 7:00 p.m.

 On 31 July 2012, the northern grid collapsed for a second time, hours after the power supply was restored in the entire northern region following a disruption on the previous day.
-The eastern transmission lines also failed, disrupting power supply in Delhi, Uttar Pradesh, Haryana, West Bengal, Assam and Punjab, among other states.
+The eastern transmission lines also failed, disrupting power supply in Delhi, Uttar Pradesh, Haryana, West Bengal, Assam, and Punjab, among other states.

 Power Minister Veerappa Moily said that transmission grids will be independently audited in three months to ensure that the grids are fail-safe.